diskurse/baneberry/README.md

 # baneberry
-Baneberry repo
+#Baneberry

-Baneberry is an intentionally vulnerable raspbian image for the raspberry pi with logging designed to be shipped and ingested by a SIEM.
+Baneberry is an intentionally vulnerable raspbian image with logging designed to be shipped and ingested by a SIEM.

 This is intended to be an educational tool to learn about red team tools, Linux logging and log analysis in SIEMs.

+## Usage

+## Data Sources

+## Services Running